Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Introduction

+We focus on comparing the two following reward settings of {\em deterministic MDPs}: \begin{itemize} \item {\bf The sparse reward setting}: the agent only receives terminal rewards $B$ while reaching the goal (terminal states); \item {\bf The intermediate reward settings}: the agent receives {\em equal magnitude} intermediate rewards $B_I$ upon the arrival of intermediate states, for both OSWP and OWMP intermediate state settings. \end{itemize} Note that the intermediate rewards $B_I$ could be different from the terminal rewards $B$, and we formally define the reward functions in Table \ref{tab:reward_setting} in Section \ref{subsec:rewards}.

-\paragraph{The OWSP Setting.} Intuitively, the OWSP setting, which rewards the one-way checkpoints in addition to terminal rewards is more computationally efficient than only having terminal rewards, because the OWSP setting reduces the problem from {\em finding the terminal states} to {\em finding the closest intermediate states}.
-For example, consider the environment provided in Figure \ref{fig:SparseRewardGrid}, the number of value iterations required to obtain a greedy successful policy using sparse terminal rewards equals 8 steps (the {\em distance} or minimum required steps from the initial state $s_0$ to the terminal state $\mc S_T$), whereas the OWSP intermediate reward setting (Figure \ref{fig:OWSPIRGrid}) reduces such computational complexity to 3 (the maximum distance between two intermediate states).
-The computational complexity (for obtaining a successful policy) using sparse terminal rewards and the OWSP intermediate reward settings are formalized in Proposition \ref{prop:comp_sparse_reward} and \ref{prop:com_comp_inter_reward}, respectively.
-In addition, Proposition \ref{prop:comp_sparse_reward} and \ref{prop:com_comp_inter_reward} show that the greedy policy finds the shortest path to $\mc S_T$ in both sparse terminal rewards and OWSP intermediate reward setting.
+\paragraph{The OWSP Intermediate Reward Setting} Intuitively, the OWSP setting, which rewards the one-way intermediate states in addition to terminal rewards, is more computationally efficient than only having terminal rewards alone, because the OWSP setting reduces the problem from {\em finding the terminal states} to {\em finding the closest intermediate states}.
+For example, considering the environment provided in Figure \ref{fig:SparseRewardGrid}, the number of SVI required to obtain a greedy successful policy using sparse terminal rewards is 8 (the {\em distance} or minimum required steps from the initial state $s_0$ to the terminal state $\mc S_T$), whereas the OWSP intermediate reward setting (Figure \ref{fig:OWSPIRGrid}) reduces such computational complexity to 3 (the maximum distance between two intermediate states).
+Intuitively, Figure \ref{fig:OWSPIRGrid} suggests that the computational complexity of finding a successful policy can be reduced by rewarding the one-way intermediate states.
+The computational complexity for obtaining a successful policy (in terms of SVI) with sparse terminal rewards and the OWSP intermediate reward settings are formalized in Proposition \ref{prop:comp_sparse_reward} and \ref{prop:com_comp_inter_reward}, respectively.
+Moreover, Proposition \ref{prop:comp_sparse_reward} and \ref{prop:com_comp_inter_reward} show that a greedy policy follows the shortest path to $\mc S_T$ in both sparse terminal rewards and OWSP setting.